Efficacy of simple continuum models for diverse granular intrusions: Results and Discussion

 \subsection{Developement of a shear deformation zone in plate intrusions}

 This last case takes inspiration from the work of Aguilar and Goldman \cite{aguilar2016robophysical} and highlights the capability of the basic DPM model in capturing the \emph{development} of the flow profile during vertical intrusion of single plates.
 A schematic representation of the case is given in Figure \ref{fig:1}D. Aguilar and Goldman \cite{aguilar2016robophysical} postulated that the formation of a rigid No Shear Zone (NSZ) ahead of a flat plate during vertical intrusion is an incremental growth process.
 In three dimensions, this growth takes the form of a rigid frustum shape which grows from a low height frustum with a fixed base (matching the shape of the intruder) to a fully developed cone/pyramid at the completion of the mechanism.
 For a circular base, the final shape is a cone.
-In two-dimensions, like our case, this would translate to successive isosceles trapeziums (with larger parallel edges matching the intruder's intruding edge) leading to a wedge shape with the base as the intruder's leading edge.
+In two dimensions, like our case, this would translate to successive isosceles trapezoids (with larger parallel edges matching the intruder's intruding edge) leading to a wedge shape with the base as the intruder's leading edge.

-Figure \ref{fig:8} shows the variation of intrusion forces and successive velocity profiles in undercompacted granular intrusion experiments compared to our continuum simulations.
+Figure \ref{fig:8} shows the variation of intrusion forces and successive velocity profiles in under-compacted granular intrusion experiments compared to our continuum simulations.
 We model the granular media, poppy seeds, with the DPM to incorporate the effect of density transitions.
-We use material properties for poppy seeds with a grain density $\rho_g$=1100 $\textrm{kg}/\textrm{m}^3$, a critical packing fraction $\phi_c$=0.60, a steady-state critical internal friction $\mu_c$=0.53, and a scaling coefficient $\chi$=5.0. {We use a $0.5$m $\times$ $0.2$m granular bed, and a $5\times10^{-4}$m spatial resolution ($\Delta x$) for simulating these cases.
-The intruding plate dimensions are $0.04$m $\times$ $0.02$m.}
+We use material properties for poppy seeds with a grain density $\rho_g$=1100 $\textrm{kg}/\textrm{m}^3$, a critical packing fraction $\phi_c$=0.60, a steady-state critical internal friction $\mu_c$=0.53, and a scaling coefficient $\chi$=5.0.
+The media/plate interface friction ($\mu_f$) was set to $0.35$.
+We use a $0.5$ m $\times$ $0.2$ m granular bed, and a $5\times10^{-4}$ m spatial resolution ($\Delta x$) for simulating these cases.
+The intruding plate dimensions are $0.04$ m $\times$ $0.02$ m.